FREE American Portrait Storytelling Workshop

 Everyone is welcome — the more stories we tell, the more we’ll see the real, complex, fascinating portrait of Michigan and of America.

-Michigander: A PBS American Portrait Story will air on WKAR and participating Michigan public television stations in early 2021.
+Michigan Stories: A PBS American Portrait Story will air on WKAR and participating Michigan public television stations in Spring 2021.
 Check local listings.

 PBS American Portrait